ohbm/OpenScienceRoom2018/README.md

  - 13:40  - **CLINICA** - Platform for Reproducible Clinical Neuroimaging Studies, Ninon Burgos
  - 14:00  - **PHOTON** - a Python-based Hyperparameter Optimization Toolbox for Neural Networks &
             PAC 2018 Award Announcement, Tim Hahn
- #### - 14:30 - Discussion: Classification & Prediction of Clinical States -
+ #### 14:30 - Discussion: Classification & Prediction of Clinical States -
- Does it really work?
+ ⋅⋅⋅How good are we really?
 Do we need prediction or interpretability?
 ML or DL?